Colibrí Pechipunteado

 Breeding: The female builds a small cup-shaped nest made of plant fibers and other materials, often placed on a horizontal branch or in a sheltered location.
 The clutch consists of two white eggs.
 The female alone incubates the eggs and cares for the chicks.
 Incubation lasts about 15-19 days, and the fledglings leave the nest approximately 20-25 days after hatching.

-Conservation Status: As of the latest assessments, the Speckled Hummingbird is classified as Least Concern.
+Conservation Status: The Speckled Hummingbird is classified as Least Concern.

 Distribution